manideepmamindlapally/manideepmamindlapally.github.io/index.md

 </style>
 Hello there, welcome to my webpage! :D

 My name is Manideep Mamindlapally, pronounced "ma-ni-dheep ma-min-la-pa-lly" or simply call me "Mani".
 I'll respond.
-I am currently a Junior Research Fellow at Tata Institute of Fundamental Research, India, where I am working with [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/).
+I am currently a Junior Research Fellow at Tata Institute of Fundamental Research, India, where I am working with [_Pranab Sen_](https://www.tcs.tifr.res.in/~pgdsen/) and [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/).
 Recently, I graduated from a dual-degree (5 yr.
 Bachelors + Masters) programme at **Indian Institute of Technology Kharagpur**, India where I was supervised by [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
 My research interests are broadly in theoretical computer science.
 More specifically I have been interested and am doing a fair bit of research in
 - Quantum Complexity Theory
 - Quantum Information Theory
 - Information Theory
 - Cryptography

 while working on different projects with [_Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html), [_Andreas Winter_](https://www.icrea.cat/Web/ScientificStaff/andreas-winter-556), [_Ligong Wang_](https://perso-etis.ensea.fr/ligong.wang/) and [_Akshayaram Srinivasan_](https://www.tifr.res.in/~akshayaram.srinivasan/) and exploring some topics independently.
 Check out more on the [Research](research) tab.

-Thanks to some sweet people, I got the opportunity to travel, give invited guest talks and seminar talks at some places (See more on [Talks](talks) tab).
-I have been a reviewer for ITW 2022 conference and TransIT journal.
-On this webpage here, I maintain a list of my publications under the [Publications](publications) tab.
+On this webpage here, I maintain a list of my publications under the [Publications](publications) tab and some talks under the [Talks](talks) tab.
 To get a better insight into my life so far have a look at my [Curriculum Vitae](CV).
 Click on the bubbles at the bottom of the page for my academic and other social links.

 Outside of Academic life, I often find myself engrossed in drawing.
 I always enjoyed scribbling doodles and cartoons on the corners of my class notes.
 Recently, I started doing digital art which I am uploading on Instagram [@manideep_doodles](https://www.instagram.com/{{ site.instagram }}).
 You can also check out the [Art](art) tab.
 I am a big fan of some Shounen anime/manga series, such as "One Piece" which I religiously follow.
-It has influenced my life in many ways.
 The photo above here is me cosplaying as Monkey D Luffy, the series' protagonist.

 ---

 ## Updates
 <div class="updates" style="height: 20em; overflow-y: scroll; text-align: left">

-[<i>Dec '22</i>] Started a reading group with Pranab Sen and Upendra Kapshikar on "MIP*=RE" result (More on "Talks" tab).
+[<i>Dec '22</i>] Started a reading group with Pranab Sen and Upendra Kapshikar on "MIPstar=RE" result (More on "Talks" tab).
 Please let me know if you are interested to join!<br/> <br/>

 [<i>Nov '22</i>] Attended ITW 2022 held at IIT Bombay, where I presented my paper on "Commitment over Unreliable Channels: When Awareness meets Control".
 I also volunteered for the first time at a conference.
 Assisting chairs, organising events and meeting lots of academics.
 It was fun and went mostly smooth, except for a couple of embarassing stints :).<br/> <br/>